Regularized unbalanced optimal transport as entropy minimization with respect to branching Brownian motion: Overview of the contributions of the article

 The first one is about the small noise limit.
 There are now two ``noise'' parameters one can tune: the diffusivity $\nu > 0$ and the branching rate $\lambda > 0$ (for the analysis of the limit we go back to a fixed $\boldsymbol{p} \in \P(\N)$ and $\boldsymbol{q} = \lambda \boldsymbol{p}$ with $\lambda \to 0$).
 We already mentioned that in non-branching case, the small noise limit has been investigated and, in the limit $\nu \to 0$, the problem converges to \emph{unregularized} optimal transport.
 Here the situation is different: in order to have a small noise limit where both transport and growth play a role, one has to choose a particular scaling between $\nu$ and $\lambda$.
 By a heuristic analysis detailed in the chapter, we find that the correct scaling to see both transport and growth at the limit is

 for some constant $\varpi > 0$.
-Moreover, the only kind of growth penalization that we see in the limit is an homogeneous one of type $\Psi(r) \sim |r|$, yielding partial optimal transport \cite[Section 5.1]{chizat2018unbalanced}.
+This scaling could be deduced from known results, as explained at Remark~\ref{rem:regime_small_noise}.
+Moreover, the only kind of growth penalization that we see in the limit is an homogeneous one of type $\Psi(r) \sim |r|$, once again in accordance with known results (see the beginning of Section~\ref{sec:smallNoise} referring to~\cite{leonard2016lazy}), and hence yielding partial optimal transport \cite[Section 5.1]{chizat2018unbalanced}.
 Importantly, we did not manage to recover quadratic growth penalization.

 The second set of additional results that we present are formal computations for more general measure-valued branching Markov processes.
 That is, we see a more general measure-valued branching Markov processes $R$ as a law on $\cadlag([0,1]; \M_+(\T^d))$.
 We assume that there exists a differential operator $\mathcal{L} : [0,1] \times C^\infty(\T^d) \to C^\infty(\T^d)$ such that for all smooth function $\varphi: [0,1] \times \T^d \to \R$ which is a solution of $\dr_t \varphi + \mathcal{L}[t,\varphi] = 0$ then